Kylie Jenner And Travis Scott’s ‘Avengers: Endgame’ Cosplay May Break The Internet

 If anyone can break the internet, it’s Kylie Jenner.

-Avengers: Endgame may have movie theaters booked out, but it’s proving just as popular in one Calabasas household.
+Avengers: Endgame may have movie theaters booked, but it’s proving just as popular in one Calabasas household.
 April 25 brought two Instagram updates from Kylie.
 They’re showing full-on superhero cosplay and a dedication to the Marvel Cinematic Universe that appears to include the whole family.

-The first photo shows Kylie with her boyfriend, Travis Scott and their daughter, Stormi Webster.
+The first photo shows Kylie with her boyfriend, Travis Scott, and their daughter, Stormi Webster.
 Kylie is dressed as Captain Marvel.
 Her gold-piped catsuit channels the character’s iconic blues and reds.
 It comes complete with padded leather shoulder details, matching gloves, and metallic boots.
 With a red-caped Stormi in her arms, Kylie’s eyes are on Travis – the couple and their daughter are posing in front of a red sports car.
-Scott’s Iron Man costume comes with a full mask, boxy armor, and an uncanny resemblance to the costume donned by Robert Downey Jr.
+Scott’s Iron Man costume comes with a full mask, body armor, and an uncanny resemblance to the costume donned by Robert Downey Jr.

 A simple caption wishes fans a “happy end game.”